GeoNode/documentation/basic/settings/index.rst

     | Default: ``True``
     | Env: ``AUTO_ASSIGN_REGISTERED_MEMBERS_TO_CONTRIBUTORS``

     Assign **new** registered users to the contributors group.
-If `False` the group is not added to the user
+If set to `False` new registered members will not obtain automatic permissions to create and edit resources.

 AUTO_ASSIGN_REGISTERED_MEMBERS_TO_REGISTERED_MEMBERS_GROUP_NAME
 ---------------------------------------------------------------